 Varves in Lake Żabińskie are dominated by aquatic organic material and endogenic calcite.
 Several long-term trends (1966-2019) can be observed in the geochemical results (Fig. 2; Fig. 3).
-TOC, Ca and S show increasing trends toward the present while MAR, Fe, Si, and Mn decrease.
+TOC, Ca, and S show increasing trends toward the present while MAR, Fe, Si, and Mn decrease.
 The major increase in Ca is particularly notable, with much higher peaks after around 1992 indicating more calcite precipitation in the epilimnion.
 At the same time, Mn-rich layers become less frequent after 1992, most likely indicating less frequent seasonal mixing events.
 Mn layers are preserved during seasonal mixing of the water column that oxygenates the hypolimnion.
 Oxygenation of the bottom waters leads to precipitation of Mn that had previously been reductively dissolved in the normally anoxic hypolimnion (Scholtysik et al., 2020; Schaller and Wehrli, 1996).
-Less

-190 frequent mixing after 1992 is likely also responsible for increasing S towards the top of the core.
-TChl shows little long-term trend but significant year-to-year variability.
-Together, increasing TOC towards the present, stable TChl, and decreasing Si are interpreted as a result of a shift towards cyanobacteria and away from siliceous diatoms, as has previously been reported at Lake Żabińskie (Amann et al., 2014).
+Less frequent mixing after 1992 is likely also responsible for increasing S towards the top of the core due to better preservation of (Fe) sulfides under reducing conditions (Eusterhues et al., 2005).
+TChl does not show a strong long-term trending but features significant year-to-year variability.
+Together, increasing TOC towards the present, stable TChl and decreasing Si are interpreted as a result of a shift towards cyanobacteria and away from siliceous diatoms, as has previously been reported at Lake Żabińskie (Amann et al., 2014).